Read the Inclusive Cities Action Plans

 CitiesCivil SocietyIntegrationNeighbourhoodsPolicies

-The project is a knowledge exchange initiative and this informs its structure and design.
-The project is facilitated by a dedicated researcher to both support the cities to reflect upon and provide feedback on their practice and to provide the relevant data, theory and practical examples of best practice from elsewhere.
-The project further includes a partnership and learning visit with Welcoming International to draw inspiration from their experiences in US cities (in phase 1) and European Cities (in phase 2.)
+The project is a knowledge exchange initiative that informs its structure and design.
+The project is facilitated by a dedicated researcher to both support the cities to reflect upon and provide feedback on their practice and to provide the relevant data, theory and practical examples of best practices from elsewhere.
+In addition, the project includes a partnership and learning visit with Welcoming International to draw inspiration from their experiences in US cities (phase 1) and European Cities (phase 2.)

-This is a city led initiative and the project facilitates peer learning between the five cities, with the project providing the space for meaningful sharing of best practice and feedback between the partners.
-Each city has lead on the development of a new narrative on inclusion and an action plan to deliver tangible outcomes over the course of the project.
+This is a city-led initiative, and the project facilitates peer learning between the five cities, providing the space for the meaningful sharing of best practices and feedback between the partners.
+Each city has led the development of a new narrative on inclusion and an action plan to deliver tangible outcomes throughout the project.

 Based on learning from previous Global Exchange projects as to the most effective way to ensure traction for the project within a local authority context, each city nominates two people who actively engage in the project on behalf of the city:

-Each city has appointed a Taskforce of local stakeholders who can advise and endorse the action plan, and act as champions to drive forward delivery in their own sectors.
-Membership is entirely led by the city and tailored to its requirements but is likely to include significant local employers, relevant public sector agencies, voluntary and community sector, arts and leisure organisations.
+Each city has appointed a Taskforce of local stakeholders who can advise and endorse the action plan and act as champions to drive forward delivery in their sectors.
+Membership is entirely led by the city and tailored to its requirements.
+Still, it will likely include significant local employers, relevant public sector agencies, voluntary and community sectors, and arts and leisure organisations.

-The second phase of the Inclusive Cities programme began in June 2019 and formally launched at its first convening in Cardiff in October 2019, which included the launch of the Inclusive Cities Framework.
+The second phase of the Inclusive Cities programme began in June 2019.
+It was formally launched at its first convening in Cardiff in October 2019, including the Inclusive Cities Framework launch.
 Its second convening took place virtually in March 2020.

 How universities facilitate city network socialization through knowledge exchange on immigrant integration